side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/upgrade_v3.md

 Editor height is now set on the outer wrapper element (CSS class `CodeMirror`), not on the scroller element (`CodeMirror-scroll`).

 Other nodes were moved, dropped, and added.
-If you have any code that makes assumptions about the internal DOM structure of the editor, you'll have to re-test it and probably update it to work with v3.
+If you have any code that makes assumptions about the internal DOM structure of the editor, you’ll have to re-test it and probably update it to work with v3.

 See the [styling section](manual.html#styling) of the manual for more information.